String-net models for pivotal bicategories: String-net models based on pivotal bicategories

-In Definition \ref{def:oCylS} we have introduced cylinder categories over closed oriented 1-manifolds, which uses a pivotal bicategory $\cb$ as an input.
+\Subsection{Pointed pivotal bicategories and cylinder categories over intervals} In Definition \ref{def:oCylS} we have introduced cylinder categories over closed oriented 1-manifolds, which uses a pivotal bicategory $\cb$ as an input.
 This is sufficient for obtaining a closed modular functor.
 In order to obtain instead an open-closed modular functor -- a goal that we will achieve in Section \ref{sec:open-closed} -- we need to define cylinder categories for 1-manifolds with boundary as well.
 As we will explain in the next section, to this end we must make use of a \emph{pointed} strictly pivotal bicategory $(\cb,*_{\cb})$, i.e.\ a strictly pivotal bicategory endowed with a distinguished object $*_{\cb}\in\cb$.

 \begin{defn} Let $(\cb,*_{\cb})$ be a pointed strictly pivotal bicategory and $\ell$ a compact oriented 1-manifold with possibly non-empty boundary.
 The \emph{cylinder category $\ocyl(\cb,*_{\cb},\ell)$ for $(\cb,*_{\cb})$ over $\mathscr{\ell}$} is the following category: The objects of $\ocyl(\cb,*_{\cb},\ell)$ are the \emph{$(\cb,*_{\cb})$-boundary data} on $\ell$, i.e.\ the $\cb$-boundary data whose 1-cells adjacent to a boundary point of $\ell$ are all colored with the distinguished object $*_{\cb}$.
 The morphisms of $\ocyl(\cb,*_{\cb},\ell)$ are string nets on the cylinder $\ell\Times I$ over $\ell$.
 Their composition is given by concatenating string nets. \end{defn}